 If you ask my 7-year-old what her favorite subject is, she will say “science” in a heartbeat.
+She is a voracious reader so I put together this list of fun science-themed children’s books about winter and cold weather.
 She is curious about everything from how our bodies work to why chickens lay eggs.
-I am always on the look out for books that will be interesting to her and feed her love of science.
-I put together this list of fun winter and cold-weather-themed science books, and I hope your family enjoys them.
+I am always on the lookout for books that will be interesting to her and feed her love of science.
+We hope your family enjoys them too.
 I also included “Why Do the Leaves Change Color?” for all the readers in the South like us who still have green trees.

 Most of these books are in the 4-8 year old age range with bright colorful illustrations or photographs to capture their attention.

 This book helps children understand why leaves change color.
 It also includes activities that a child can do with leaves and lists places that are known for beautiful fall foliage!

 How do animals survive during winter’s harsh weather?
 Read this book to find out!
 This is a perfect book about what animals do in winter for kindergarteners.

 This book is, of course, all about snow!
 It explains how snow crystals form and what shapes they can take.
 It even features photos of real snow crystals and includes snowflake-catching instructions!

 Simple text and photographs introduce hibernation and how some animals prepare for and experience hibernation each year.

 This is a great book for active kiddos!
 This book encourages children to sing, count, and move.
 Children can honk and howl along while they hunt for hidden animals on each page.
 The cut-paper illustrations are beautiful and are something your children might want to try making for themselves.
 We have so many winter crafts here.
 Also, several pages of extension ideas and art projects are included.

 This book is written in the style of “This Is the House that Jack Built,” except that it follows arctic animals as they chase each other around icebergs.
 It’s great for early readers and as a read-aloud.
 A “For Creative Minds” section hleps children learn how these animals survive in the arctic.